Jira Integration

 - Configure the Issue:

-- Select target Jira project from dropdown
+- Select target Jira project from the dropdown

 - Choose issue type (Story, Task, Bug, etc.)